 Chain Bridge (Szechenyi Lanchid)

-To cross the Chain Bridge is one of the top activities in Budapest because it is not only a point of reference for orientation, but also its location is strategic for admiring the Danube and taking some great shots and panoramic photos of the city.
+is one of the top activities in Budapest because it is not only a point of reference for orientation, but also its location is strategic for admiring the Danube and taking some great shots and panoramic photos of the city.
 Overall, it is one of the top sights of the city that tourists never fail to check out.
 It is a lovely structure that of course unites Buda with Pest.

 The famous bridge exemplifies the mix of the ancient and aristocratic with the latest commercial and modernized life of the city.
 Its green color fits in with the hill behind and is used by the media continuously as one of the symbols of Budapest.
 It is nice to walk across and especially impressive at night when the lights are on.

 is a must-see for its elegance; its appearance is magnificent, in the same vein as all the other historic buildings in Budapest.
 The theatre definitely deserves a visit and if possible, it is really worth attending a performance here because of the talented artists and professional stage performers.
 When you buy your ticket at the entrance, you become “entrusted” to a guide who speaks all kinds of languages — and who will take you inside the building and explain the history and characteristics of the theater.
 It’s very exciting to enter the balcony of Princess Sissi.
 This theater is centrally located and easy to reach; although smaller than the La Scala Theater in Milan, it is equally beautiful and sumptuous with an impressive staircase and intricately-done frescoed ceilings.
 The hall is full of golden chairs and the atmosphere is truly elegant.